How can I get a copy of my tenancy agreement?

 What if I have a service charge query?

-If you have a query about service charges please contact the Service Centre or email firstname.lastname@example.org.
+If you have any queries relating to your service charges, please contact our Service Centre on 020 7613 8080 or e-mail firstname.lastname@example.org.

 How can I stop receiving a previous residents’ bills?